Meet-cyber816/sbash-project/README.md

 - **Special Character Filtering**: Prevents the use of special characters that could be used for malicious purposes
 - **Low Resource Usage**: Minimal impact on system performance
 - **Easy Integration**: Works with existing Linux systems and security infrastructure
+- **Open Source**: Free to use, modify, and distribute under open source terms

 ### Protection Against